adam-fowler/swift-docker/README.md

 ## Dockerfile Template

 It is not possible to create a Dockerfile template that supports all projects.
-Because of this there is an option to edit the template file used to create your Dockerfile.
+Because of this there is an option to edit the template file used to create the Dockerfile.
 The following will save a local copy of the template file and open it up into a text editor for you to edit.
 ```
 swift docker edit
 ```